Article written by

-Where THC percentages of just a few percent were more common prior to the 90s, it is now more common to see THC percentages reaching 15%, 20% or even 25% – 30%.
-When these THC-rich flowers’ resin are made into concentrates, they are equally or even more powerful.
+Where THC percentages of just a few percent were more common prior to the 90s, it is now more common to see THC percentages reaching 15%, 20%, or even 25% – 30%.
+When these THC-rich flowers’ resin is made into concentrates, they are equally or even more powerful.
 Such high THC percentages have made healthcare professionals wary due to its potential effects on mental health.

 How did the THC boom happen?

 The homegrown revolution of the 60s and 70s brought with it whole new breeding techniques and hybrids.
 This was the era when many of the strains/cultivars available today were developed.
 This is also the era when tetrahydrocannabinol (THC) levels in cannabis plants started to increase, as many growers started to focus their energies on breeding for THC content, as that’s generally what was most in-demand at the time.
 Although there were steady increases throughout the 60s, 70s, and 80s, it was throughout the 90s that big leaps in THC content started occurring.